dotbitHQ/did-contracts/docs/en/Type-ID-and-Super-Lock.md

 - **proposal-cell-type**: `0x6127a41ad0549e8574a25b4d87a7414f1e20579306c943c53ffe7d03f3859bbe`
 - **income-cell-type**: `0x6c1d69a358954fc471a2ffa82a98aed5a4912e6002a5e761524f2304ab53bf39`

 In addition to the above type scripts, DAS also deployed two lock scripts.
-The only correct way to determine whether a cell is using the official DAS lock script is to check whether its `lock.code_hash` is the following value and whether `lock.code_hash` is `type`.
+The only correct way to determine whether a cell is using the official DAS lock script is to check whether its `lock.code_hash` is the following value and whether its `lock.code_hash` is `type`.

 - **das-lock**: `0x9376c3b5811942960a846691e16e477cf43d7c7fa654067c9948dfcd09a32137`
 - **always-success**: `0x303ead37be5eebfcf3504847155538cb623a26f237609df24bd296750c123078`